MediaMath/strand/docs/articles/data_comps_using_sync.md

-# Using mm-sync
+# Using strand-sync

 ## Overview

-mm-sync provides a higher level API similar to jQuery or Backbone in terms of having pre-configured XHR calls for the most common RESTful scenarios.
+strand-sync provides a higher level API similar to jQuery or Backbone in terms of having pre-configured XHR calls for the most common RESTful scenarios.
 Sync is designed heavily around 2-way binding so virtually all of the request params can be manipulated via the DOM (and thus via 2-way binding) as we will see in the examples.

-Sync is used as the base class for all 'adapters' which provide API specific implementations of sync that are usable with mm-model and mm-collection.
+Sync is used as the base class for all 'adapters' which provide API specific implementations of sync that are usable with strand-model and strand-collection.

-Unlike mm-ajax which is designed to handle a single call at a time, mm-sync can handle multiple concurrent calls.
+Unlike strand-ajax which is designed to handle a single call at a time, strand-sync can handle multiple concurrent calls.
 The default concurrency setting is 4 simultaneous calls, but if more are desired they can be set via the `requestConcurrency` param (either markup or JS).

 ## Data Configuration

-MM-Sync exposes a `data` property which can be set via JS or bound to to set the request body.
-This is actually serialized in mm-ajax so if you need to see the serialization code, please check there.
+Strand-Sync exposes a `data` property which can be set via JS or bound to to set the request body.
+This is actually serialized in strand-ajax so if you need to see the serialization code, please check there.

 a `url` property is also exposed and can be used to set the base or non-changing part of the URL.
 Note that the urlParams are then concatenated into that URL using '/''s per element.